-This Fire Fighting and Rescue Service Agreement is entered into this day of between the 20
+This Fire Fighting and Rescue Service Agreement is entered into this day of 20 between the and the

-County of Warner No. 5

-and the

 (insert Wrentham Volunteer Fire Department or Masinasin Fire Department)

 General

 - 1. General conditions of this Fire Fighting and Rescue Agreement are as follows: - a.
 Rural and Hamlet The County and the Volunteer Fire Department agree that all municipally owned fire pumpers and other emergency equipment is to be used for fighting both rural and urban fires as well as responding to other emergency and rescue situations. - b.
 Insurance for Firemen County Volunteer Firemen shall have insurance coverage, known as the Volunteer Fire Brigade & Ambulance Accident Policy, to a maximum of a Class 1A with Heart and Circulatory Malfunction, and Infectious Diseases & Aids, Permanent Disfigurement from Burns & Visual Impairment.
 The County will cover the entire cost of this insurance as outlined in Schedule A of this agreement.
 A copy of this policy is attached as Appendix "A".